 All the fiddle sheet music and audio has moved to the new website, and can be found at the Fiddle Music Recordings page.
 This page is password-protected, using the same password as the old one: if you’re in need of the password, you can email Heather.

-The performance repertoire from last year is as follows:
+The performance repertoire is as follows:

 - Mussels in the Corner / Paddy’s Jig

 - Polkas: John Ryan’s / Kerry / Bill Sullivan’s

 - She Said She Couldn’t Dance / Come Upstairs

 - Angeline the Baker

 - Coming from the Races / Bridget Maher’s Tune